caddy-dns/mailinabox/README.md

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with [Mail-In-A-Box](https://mailinabox.email/).

+**NOTE:** This module only supports the one zone that the admin custom dns api is hosted on.

 ## Caddy Mail-In-A-Box

 ```